terratempest/NarraTome/README.md

 One Android module (`app`), using Kotlin, Compose, Hilt, Room, Media3, and WorkManager.
 Packages under `app/src/main/java/com/narratome/` separate presentation, domain, data, playback, synchronization, and dependency wiring.
 Room schema history and regression tests are included.

-Read [SECURITY.md](SECURITY.md) before reporting vulnerabilities.
-The app includes an offline [privacy policy](app/src/main/res/raw/privacy_policy.txt).
-HTTP servers are supported; use HTTPS on untrusted networks.
-Do not attach credentials, personal server details, or private audio to issues.

-## License

-[MIT](LICENSE).
-Dependency licenses remain with their respective authors.
-NarraTome is an independent client, not an official Audiobookshelf project.